Yord/shargs/README.md

     If this happens, `toOpts` proceeds as in case 2 for each option, with one addition:
     It checks if all options have the same arity as the first option.
     All options with the same arities return the matching option with a [`values`](#values) field.
-    For all other options, an error is recorded.
+    For all other options, an error is reported.

 The `toOpts` key of the `stages` field of [`parser`](#command-line-parsers) lets users override the described behavior with their own functions.
 Actually doing this is not recommended, as it may break defined parser checks and stages.